 A cardio-oncology expert panel from the French Working Group of Cardio-Oncology has tried to harmonize the most recent American and European guidelines to propose decision algorithms that would be easy for clinicians in their daily practice [11].
-The French Working Group proposes complete cardio-oncological evaluation every three months during HER-2 treatment in all patients.
-Original trastuzumab-related FDA prescription instructions recommend cardiology consultation and withholding trastuzumab for four weeks if the LVEF falls by $\geq 16\%$ from the baseline, or if LVEF falls $\geq 10\%$ below the baseline and below the LLN.
-According to the prescribing information, trastuzumab can be safely restarted if the LVEF returns to normal and within 15% of the baseline [12].
-According to the European Society for Medical Oncology consensus recommendations for cardiac disease management in cancer patients, asymptomatic patients undergoing trastuzumab treatment who have LVEF decrease of \geq 10% from the baseline or a drop in LVEF to \geq 40%; a value < 50% indicates a need for referral for cardiology consultation, preferably with a cardio-oncology specialist and consider initiation of cardioprotective treatments [13].
-If trastuzumab is stopped, LVEF within three to six weeks should be repeated and it is recommended to resume trastuzumab therapy if LVEF has normalized to a value > 50%.
-Screening with an LVEF assessment should be considered at 6-12 months and possibly two years posttreatment, and consideration for reassessment periodically thereafter [14].
-Recommendations are that patients undergoing trastuzumab therapy should have a baseline cardiovascular assessment of cardiac function including history, physical examination, EKG with QTc interval and determination of LVEF by quantitative 3D transthoracic echography, cardiac magnetic resonance or multigated acquisition scan.
-Routine use of cardiac biomarkers (cardiac troponins) in patients receiving or potentially receiving cardiotoxic therapy is insufficiently established.
-There are different views on the pre-treatment use of angiotensinconverting enzyme inhibitors or beta-blockers in patients at high cardiac risk [11].
+The French Working Group proposes complete cardio-oncological evaluation every 3 months during HER2 treatment in all patients.
+Original trastuzumab-related FDA prescription instructions recommend cardiology consultation and withholding trastuzumab for 4 weeks if the LVEF falls by $\geq 16\%$ from baseline, or if LVEF falls $\geq 10\%$ below baseline and below the LLN.
+According to the prescribing information, trastuzumab can be safely restarted if the LVEF returns to normal and within 15% of baseline [12].
+According ESMO consensus recommendations for cardiac disease management in cancer patients [13], asymptomatic patients undergoing trastuzumab treatment who have LVEF decrease of $\geq 10\%$ from baseline or a drop in LVEF to $\geq 40\%$ but <50\% should refer for cardiology consultation, preferably a cardio-oncology specialist and consider initiation of cardioprotective treatments.
+If trastuzumab is stopped, LVEF within 3-6 weeks should be repeated and it is recommended to resume trastuzumab therapy if LVEF has normalized to >50%.
+Screening with an LVEF assessment should be considered at 6 to 12 months and possibly 2 years post-treatment, and consideration for reassessment periodically thereafter [14].
+Recommendations are that patients undergoing trastuzumab therapy should have a baseline cardiovascular assessment of cardiac function including history, physical examination, EKG with QTc interval and determination of left ventricular ejection fraction by quantitative 3D transthoracic echography, cardiac magnetic resonance (CMR) or multigated acquisition scan (MUGA).
+Routine use of cardiac biomarkers (cardiac troponins) in patients receiving or receiving potentially cardiotoxic therapy is insufficiently established.
+There are different views on the pre-treatment use of ACE inhibitors or beta-blockers in patients at high cardiac risk [11].